jason-smart/1701QCA-Assignment1/replicationproject/replication.md

 *What I thought before:*

+As a whole, design to me never seemed like a necessary step as long as the finished product worked.
+Discoverability and understanding were often afterthoughts of my design work instead of being one of the most important points like it should be.

-*What I learned:* Descoverability and understanding are the most important attribute of design.
+*What I learned:*

+Discoverability and understanding are the most important attribute of design.
+Even if the finished product works as it should, it's useless if nobody can understand how to achieve the intent of the product.
+Deciding on these important points early on effects the entire design process and can change key points in the product's construction.

 *What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*

+Why do engineers and product designers that have not studied human behaviour think that their first assumption is correct?
+When designing something you have to think about giving it to someone from a different world that has no background knowledge and therefore needs their hand held every step of the interaction.
+But then when products designed, the experts on the products just assume that it's straight forward, this seems strange to me.

-*How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*
+*How this relates to the project I am working on:*

+If someone who is unfamiliar with the project needs to use it, they need to almost instantly understand their task and how to complete it.
+An important part of making this clear is instant feedback such as visual cue and/or audio cue.
+This further pushed my already seeded idea to include the LEDs that come with the micro:bit as well as the piezo buzzer to give realtime feedback to the operation of the product.

 ### Reading: Chapter 1 of Dan Saffer, Microinteractions: Designing with Details, Chapter 1 ###

 *What I thought before:*

 *What I learned: Describe what you now know or believe as a result of the reading.
 Don't just describe the reading: write about what changed in YOUR knowledge.*

 *What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*